SpongePowered/SpongeDocs/source/faq.rst

 us from Mojang’s control, it is to our belief that they support modding and will continue to do so.

-Why Not Wait for the Official Minecraft API?
+Why not wait for the official Minecraft API?
 --------------------------------------------

 1. We are not sure when it will come out.